Mean-Field Sampling for Cooperative Multi-Agent Reinforcement Learning: Introduction

-\textbf{Mean-Field RL}.
-Under assumptions of homogeneity in the state/action spaces of the agents, the problem of densely networked multi-agent RL was answered in \cite{pmlr-v80-yang18d,doi:10.1137/20M1360700} by approximating the solution with a mean-field approach where the approximation error scales in $O(1/\sqrt{n})$.
-To avoid designing algorithms on probability spaces, they study MARL under Pareto optimality and use the law of large numbers to consider a lifted space with a \emph{mean} agent that aggregates the system's rewards and dynamics.
-It then applies kernel regression on $\epsilon$-nets of the lifted space to design policies in time polynomial in $n$.
-In contrast, our work achieves \emph{subpolynomial} runtimes by directly sampling from this mean-field distribution. \cite{cui2022learning} introduce heterogeneity to mean-field MARL by modeling non-uniform interactions through graphons; however, these methods make critical assumptions on the existence of a sequence of graphons converging in cut-norm to the finite instance.
-In the cooperative setting, \cite{cui2023multiagent} considers a mean-field setting with $q$ types of homogeneous agents; however, their approach does not converge to the optimum policy.\\
+\emph{Mean-Field RL}.
+Under assumptions of homogeneity in the state/action spaces of the agents, the problem of densely networked multi-agent RL was studied by \citet{pmlr-v80-yang18d,doi:10.1137/20M1360700}, who approximated the solution in polynomial time with a mean-field approach where the approximation error scales in $O(1/\sqrt{n})$.
+In contrast, our work achieves \emph{subpolynomial} runtimes by directly sampling from this mean-field distribution. \citet{cui2022learning} introduce heterogeneity to mean-field MARL by modeling non-uniform interactions through graphons; however, these methods crucially assume the existence of graphon sequences that converge in cut-norm to the finite graph.
+In the cooperative setting, \citet{subramanian2022decentralized,cui2023multiagent} studies a mean-field setting with $q$ types of homogeneous agents; however, their learned policy does not provably converge to the optimum.

-\textbf{Structured RL.} Our work is related to factored MDPs and exogenous MDPs.
-In factored MDPs, there is a global action affecting every agent whereas in our case, each agent has its own action \citep{pmlr-v202-min23a,10.5555/645529.658113}.
-Our result has a similar flavor to MDPs with exogenous inputs from learning theory, \citep{dietterich2018discoveringremovingexogenousstate,foster2022on,anand2024efficient}, where our subsampling algorithm treats each sampled state as an endogenous state, but where the exogenous dependencies can be dynamic.\\